• Skip to main content

 • Pour beer around the pork.
 Avoid going over the top of the pork so your seasoning sticks.

-• The cooking time will vary depending on the size of your pork cut.
+• Put the lid on. and cook until the pork is tender and internal temperature is 165-180 degrees.
+The cooking time will vary depending on the size of your pork cut.

 • Shred pork using 2 forks and chop it with a knife until your desired texture.